zhfeing/cv-lib-PyTorch/README.md

-# deep-learning-lib
+# CV Library for PyTorch

-Utils for deep learning training, evaluating...
+Utils for computer vision in deep learning training and evaluating, e.g. classification, object detection...

 ## Classification